luisjguedes/docs-portfolio/docs/index.md

 - **Docs-as-code workflow** (GitHub Actions build)

 ## Notes
-All content is simply created as a public sample (generic and non-proprietary).
+All content is created as a public sample (generic and non-proprietary).